tommy-gilligan/dither/README.md

 # TODO

 - genericize
-- eliminate panics
+- (is heapless missing a useful data structure? wrappingvec)
-- eliminate heapless (is heapless missing a useful data structure?)
+- offer basic API in addtion to embedded graphics
-- offer basic API (no embedded graphics) and embedded-graphics adapter
+- use looser bound than From<Rgb888> for Display::Color